alyxwithay/alyxwithay.github.io/_posts/2015-05-26-DANG-Meeting-R.md

 	-broom package
 	-90% of the work sometimes is getting the data into one organized consistent form

--?files tells you what files are there... look at the files help page -in Rmd can have a chunk of code that is python/r/terminal code
+-"?files" tells you what files are there... look at the files help page -in Rmd can have a chunk of code that is python/r/terminal code

 -ggplot2 vs base commands in R--visuals are cleaner perhaps, but difficult to learn how to use, although some people say the opposite